ARTIST IN RESIDENCE

 local

 Residency opportunities are open to Oklahoma artists 21 years of age or older, showing a strong professional working history.
 Primary interest is visual arts with a focus on multidisciplinary approach to printmaking and works on paper.
 Local based artists seeking a residency must submit a complete application including a residency project proposal, recent work samples and current resume.
 All applications will be sent to an out-of-state printing house to determine selection.
-The application deadline for 14-week residencies are due December 1st.
+The application deadline for an 8-week residencies are due December 1st.
 Notifications will be made December 7th.

 2021 Spring-summer AIR: Justin Stier, Una Anderson, Samantha Kickingbird